aperlini/Bash-utils/filename/README.md

 3.jpg
 ```

-When executing the script with prefix `pre`:
+When executing the script with prefix `my-prefix`:

 ```bash
 $ ./rename.sh ${TARGET_DIR} my-prefix